Your

 Jody Schaap, Woodstock, Minnesota

 Jody, her husband and their three children dairy farmed until March 2018 and today have a small cow/calf operation with about 50 cows.
 They also custom feed pigs and dairy heifers and farm about 1,800 acres of primarily corn and soybeans.
 She brings financial industry experience to the council, as she is employed full time at a local bank.
 Jody is also active in her community as a fire fighter, first responder and basketball coach.
-She has served on the GENEX Council since 2016.
+She has served on the GENEX council since 2016 and is currently the council Secretary.

 Timothy Stroud, Philadelphia, Missouri